Nationwide vs. Erie: Which one is the cheapest?

 Nationwide vs. Erie: The bottom line

-Both Nationwide and Erie are solid insurance companies, but if rates are what matter most to you, Erie may be the choice for you.
-However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.
+Both Nationwide and Erie are good insurance companies, but if cheaper rates are your top priority, Erie might be the best option for you.
+Still, it's a good idea to look at more than just price and compare quotes from different companies to find the best car insurance for your needs.

 Methodology